 All American Studies Ph.D. students take three required courses that provide grounding in the history, theory, and methodologies of American Studies.
-Students choose additional coursework inside and outside the department in accordance with their specific interests, and each student develops three individual areas of specialization, drawing on the strengths of the department and peer departments at UNC-CH, including art, cultural studies, literary studies, intellectual history, religious studies, American Indian and Indigenous Studies, folklore, African-American Studies, and more.
+Students choose additional coursework inside and outside the department in accordance with their specific interests, and each student develops individual areas of specialization, drawing on the strengths of the department and peer departments at UNC-CH, including art, cultural studies, literary studies, intellectual history, religious studies, American Indian and Indigenous Studies, folklore, African American Studies, and more.
 Students take comprehensive examinations in two areas of specialization.
-A professional portfolio in the other area of specialization—a syllabus, design for a museum exhibit or digital humanities project, or a policy white paper—constitutes the third exam.

 Students may complete a master’s degree on their way to their doctoral degree.
-Students who enter with an M.A. in American Studies or a closely related field may apply to transfer up to 18 hours of approved graduate credit toward the doctoral degree.
-In addition to coursework, requirements for the Ph.D. include proficiency in one language other than English, written and oral qualifying examinations (including the portfolio), a dissertation prospectus, and the dissertation.
+Students who enter with an M.A. in American Studies or a closely related field may apply to transfer up to 9 hours of approved graduate credit toward the doctoral degree.
+In addition to coursework, requirements for the Ph.D. include proficiency in one language other than English or a new skill, written and oral qualifying examinations, a dissertation prospectus, and the dissertation.

 We appreciate your interest in our Ph.D.
 Program in American Studies and M.A.
 Program in Folklore.
 We look forward to receiving your application.
 You submit your application electronically via the UNC Graduate School website.
 You are welcome to contact the Director of Graduate Studies or to email individual faculty members with whom you are interested in working.
-The DGS will be happy to answer your questions, to help you learn more about specific aspects of our program in order to judge if our program is a good fit for you, and to help you arrange a visit to Chapel Hill.
+The DGS will be happy to answer your questions, help you learn more about specific aspects of our program in order to judge if our program is a good fit for you, and help you arrange a visit to Chapel Hill.
 We are always delighted to have prospective students sit in on classes and talk with individual faculty members and current students.
-The PhD program in American Studies and the MA program in Folklore will not require GRE scores for the 2020-2021 application cycle.
-Apply to our program now!
+The Ph.D. program in American Studies and the M.A. program in Folklore does not require GRE scores.
+Take a look at our application guide to learn more here.

 We offer several fellowships that provide single-year awards to students pursuing particular areas of study.